 Notes

 Use the returned promise object to detect when the operation has completed.
-The return object is in the form of { url, warnings }
+The return object is in the form of { url, warnings }, where:

 chart.export({ type: 'svg' }).then(({ url, warnings }) => {